 Astrox 77 Play vs. Astrox 88D Game

-Yonex’ Astrox 88D Game is the budget version of the popular 88D Pro, which is often seen as the rear court power racket in doubles games.
+Yonex’ Astrox 88D Game is the budget version of the popular 88D Pro, which is marketed as the rear court power racket in doubles games.
 It’s more head heavy than the Astrox 77 Play, less of an all-around racket, and more focused on power and attack.

 - The Yonex Astrox 77 Play is a great all around racket for the beginner and who need a little help generating power in their games